 Mark Hall, Windsor Davies and Brian Cosgrove.
 Image courtesy of Brian Cosgrove

 Cosgrove Hall Films, was established on the 1st January 1976 in Manchester.
 The founders resisted moving their studios to London, John Hambley joined the team as Chief Executive, handling all the necessary updates to Thames Television leaving Brian and Mark to focus on film production, their real passion.
-The studios were established on Albany Road in Chorlton-Cum-Hardy.
+The studios were established on Albany Road in Chorlton-Cum-Hardy, starting with a staff of seven, they converted an old tobacco and sweet warehouse into a makeshift studio and began production of their first series.
 Over the next quarter of a century, the studio produced some of the best popular children’s shows specialising in both hand drawn, and stop motion animation.
+Brian oversaw the majority of the hand drawn side of the studio and Mark oversaw the stop motion side of the studio.

 Brian Trueman, Terry Scott, Dangermouse, David Jason and Edward Kelsey.
 Image courtesy of Brian Cosgrove